tdsimpson/AdaAppHacks/README.md

 # Support Ticket Status

-An Ada App for customers to see the current status of their support tickets.
+An Ada App for customers to see the current status of their support tickets and update them if they have additional information.

 ## Usage